AminaB/devops/full_devops/aws/paas/aws-paas-saas.md

-# refactoring with aws paas and CloudFront
+# Refactoring with aws paas and CloudFront

 ## prerequisite
 - aws-lift-shift-app-workload.md : lift and shift